ayoungs98/MEDRECSYS/README.md

    ### To View a Reocrd:
      1. Click on the "View Record" button.

       On the View Record page you can go home or edit.
         To go back to the Patient home page
-         1. click the "Home" button.
+           1. Click the "Home" button.
         To Edit Record infomation:
           1. Click the "Edit" Button.

    #### Edit Patient:

     ### To Creating a Record: